IBM/nz-lab/docs/nz-03-Data-Distribution.md

     -- INSERT --
     ```

 6. We will now save our changes.
-Press "Esc" to switch back
+Press `Esc` to switch back
     into command mode.
 You should see that the `---INSERT---` string at
     the bottom of the screen vanishes.
 Enter `:wq!` and press
-    enter to write the file, and quit the editor without any questions.
+    enter to write the file and quit the editor without any questions.
-    If you made a mistake editing and would like to undo it press "Esc"
+    If you made a mistake editing and would like to undo it press `Esc`
     then enter `:q!` and go back to step 3.

 7. Now repeat steps 3-5 of section 2.1 Data Skew: